Mazda MX-5 - **Starting Price**: Around £15,000

 - What's in the pack?
 Central locking (no more fumbling with keys), leather trim (because life's too short for plain seats), front fog lights (for those misty mornings), electric aerial (because manual cranking is so last century), and door mirrors (because checking your hair is essential).

-3. **Limited Editions (The Gelato Flavors)**:
+3. **Limited Editions (The Gelato Flavours)**:

 - These editions jazz up your Barchetta with extra pizzazz.
 Maybe diamond cross-stitch seats (because diamonds are a car's best friend), alloy wheels (for that extra shine), or even patterned red leather (because black is too mainstream).